Land patents are one of the most misunderstood concepts of land ownership.

 While a land patent isn’t going to help you dodge taxes, it is a pretty cool concept.

-There’s a lot of misinformation about what they are and how they affect land rights.
+There’s a lot of misinformation about what land patents are and how they affect land rights.

 Disclaimer: we are not lawyers, accountants or financial advisors and the information in this article is for informational purposes only.
 This article is based on our own research and experience and we do our best to keep it accurate and up-to-date, but it may contain errors.
 Please be sure to consult a legal or financial professional before making any investment decisions.